Shtekata/tailwind-clipboard/readme.md

-# Simple Tailwind Starter
+# Simple Tailwind Clipboard website

-This is a simple Tailwind starter project using the Tailwind CLI.
-It is meant to be used as a starting point for your projects.
+This is a simple Tailwind project using the Tailwind CLI.

 ## Usage